 IV.
 Rules and Procedure for the Application

-The Jinji Lake International Piano Competition is open to pianists of all nationalities between the ages of 16 and 28.
-Applicants must have been born after December 3, 1993, and on or before December 3, 2005.
+The competition is open to pianists of all nationalities between the ages of 16 and 28 (born after December 4, 1993, and not later than December 4, 2005).

-October 25th Participation fee submission deadline; last day to make repertoire change
+November 8, 2021 Participation fee submission deadline; last day to make repertoire changes

-Only in special circumstances will application by post be accepted.
-Please mail the application materials by the application deadline to:
+Application by post will only be considered under special circumstances.
+Please mail the application materials before the application deadline to: